LeHack/Docker-network-research/README.md

 #### Managing swarm services

-In order to get better control over each swarm service, you can store their configuration in a _deploy-compose.yml_ file, just like plain containers.
+In order to get a better grip over each swarm service, you can store their configuration in a _deploy-compose.yml_ file, just like plain containers.
 The key difference is the _deploy_ setting (only available in version 3), which controls the service deployment into the swarm and is only used when running ```docker stack deploy```.
 This will most likely be the preferred way as soon as _docker stacks_ and _distributed application bundles_ come out of the experimental stage.
 Follow [this link](https://docs.docker.com/compose/bundles/#creating-a-stack-from-a-bundle) if you want to read more about this technology and try it out (it's already available in experimental builds of the docker engine).

 #### Automating Swarms